Yalgie/tcf-quiz/README.md

 #TCF-Quiz

 TCF-Quiz is a jQuery plugin that makes creating and inserting custom quizzes into your HTML fast and easy.
-The source code is also easily extendable by adding new methods.

 ##Supported Question Types